youyinnn/youyinnn.github.io/_posts/The basic grammar of python (AB).md

-This article is talking about some basic grammar rules of python, for quick search while I might use python.
+The series of \<Python Note\> is talking about some basic grammar rules of python, for quick search while I might use python.

+The first article will introduces  `print()` and `input()`, the comment syntax, variables assignment and some basic types in python.

 ## A